Kevin Earley

 Kevin Earley is an American actor and singer.

 Biography

 Earley was born in Chicago, Illinois, one of four brothers, and attended Mundelein High School in Mundelein, Illinois.
 He trained at the Webster Conservatory of Webster University in the St. Louis, Missouri metro-area where he earned his B.F.A. in 1994.
-He is married to Julie Ann Emery.
+He is married to Julie Ann Emery, who he met, and acted with, while in college.

-Kevin was cast as Ernest Defarge in the Broadway musical adaptation of A Tale of Two Cities which opened for preview on August 19, 2008 at the Al Hirschfeld Theatre in New York.
+Kevin was cast as Ernest Defarge in the Broadway musical adaptation of A Tale of Two Cities, which opened for preview on August 19, 2008 at the Al Hirschfeld Theatre in New York.